 Little Torment is a young man with an old soul.

 When he spits street tales, he does so with an authenticity that the hood can't seem to get enough of; from those experiences on the road, he turned to music and used it as a vehicle to vent his thoughts.
-Little Torment, 23, may have come from the bottom—and gone through almost too many trials and tribulations—but he's been able to flip those trying times and put it all into the music, his 2013-released debut tape, Behind Closed Doors, now a road rap classic.
-This was his first proper introduction to the scene, and it set the streets on fire, with the likes of Blade Brown taking to him and even featuring on the project.
+Little Torment, 23, may have come from the bottom—and gone through almost too many trials and tribulations—but he's been able to flip those trying times and put it all into the music.
+Little Torment's debut project, 2013's Behind Closed Doors, is now very much considered a road rap classic.
+This was his first proper introduction to the scene—and it set the streets on fire—with the likes of Blade Brown taking to him and even featuring on the mixtape.

-Despite doing some jail time and having industry beef (he went at it with Stormzy, once upon a time), the young lyricist from South London has bounced back with a newfound determination.
-And now that he's a father to a newborn son, he sees the world through a much more clearer—more positive—lens.
-Complex sat down with Little Torment to get to know the man behind the pain-fuelled bars.
+Having done some jail time and had industry beef (he once went at it with Stormzy), the young rhymer from South London has bounced back with a newfound drive.
+And, now that he's a dad to a newborn son, he sees the world through a much more clearer—more positive—lens.
+Complex sat down with Little Torment to get to know the man behind those pain-fuelled bars.

 Which part of London are you from, and how would you say it's shaped you as a man?

 South London.
 Might as well just say South London; no point in segregating it.
 South London didn't really shape me as such, because you can still be from South London and have a good life.
 It was more my surroundings that shaped me.
 Being from a lower-class family and the fact that my mum didn't have that much money, it swayed me to the street life.
 It's not even necessarily a violent thing in the streets—most people's motivation in the street is to get money.